-

 There are other options that you can set in `kable`, but for these options will get you through a large majority of what you need.
 For more information on what `kable` can provide, see `?knitr::kable`.

 There are many different ways to produce tables in R. We have chosen to show `kable` today because kable is minimal, but powerful.
-If you want to extend `kable` to do more, look at [kableExtra](https://cran.r-project.org/web/packages/kableExtra/index.html), in particular the option `kableExtra::kable_styling(latex_options = c("hold_position"))`.
+If you want to extend `kable` to do more, look at [kableExtra](https://cran.r-project.org/web/packages/kableExtra/index.html).
+For PDF/LaTeX output, I found the option `kableExtra::kable_styling(latex_options = c("hold_position"))` particularly nice to just __put the table where it should be, goshdarnit__.

-1. Add a caption to this table
+1. Add a caption to this table.

 1. Set the number of decimals to 2.